manojgodara007/WINE-QUALITY-PREDICTION/README.md

 # WINE-QUALITY-PREDICTION
-Fun Procjet for college exam
+Fun Projcet for college exam

 # Objctive
 To experiment with different classification methods to see which yields the highest accuracy,